MicrosoftDocs/dynamics-365-intelligent-order-management/topics/admin-home.md

 ![Admin home page with Settings highlighted](media/adminchangearea.png)

-The **Admin home** page contains shortcuts to settings for key areas of Intelligent Order Management.
+The **Admin home** workspace contains shortcuts to settings for key areas of Intelligent Order Management.
 All detailed settings and their subareas are available to access in the left navigation pane.

 ## Key settings areas of the Admin home navigation pane